Donian960/robotics-assignment/README.md

   Uses the robot's camera in combination with a state system consisting of `IDLE`, `FOLLOW`, `TURN`, and `STOPPING` to control the speed of the motors.

 - **Collision Avoidance Algorithm & Odometry**
-  Uses the robot's distance sensors to detect collisions and the wheel sensors to perform odometry in order to avoid them.
+  Uses the robot's distance sensors to detect collisions and two states `AVOIDING` and `BLOCKED INTERSECTION` to avoid them.

 ### 2. Pre-Programmed Packages & Libraries